glassleo/Breadcrumbs/README.md

 # Breadcrumbs

-Breadcrumbs is an addon that adds dynamic pins to your world map.
-It is meant to help you quickly see which quests, treasures and vignettes are available to pick up in any given zone without having to check any external resources.
+Breadcrumbs is an addon ***currently in developtment*** that adds dynamic pins to your World Map.
+It is meant to help you quickly see exactly which Quests, Treasures and Vignettes are available to pick up in any given zone without having to check any external resources.
+It also adds a few additional quality of life features to your World Map.

-A great deal of care has been taken to make sure that the addon is not too obstructive and integrates seamlessly with the map interface.
+A great deal of care has been taken to make sure that the addon integrates with the map interface seamlessly.

-All data has been verified and tested manually multiple times to make sure that it's as accurate as possible.
+All data has alos been verified and tested manually multiple times to make sure that it's as accurate and useful as possible.

 ## Features